 The sub-fund invests globally and at least 75% of its net assets in equities and equity related securities (such as Preferred Shares, Depositary Receipts (ADR and GDR), closed-ended listed US REITs, Dividend right certificates, equity rights and Participation Certificates).
 When using financial indices, legal provisions apply as set out in Article 41 (1) of the Law of 2010, and Article 9 of the Grand-Ducal Regulation of February 8, 2008.
-In case that a derivative is embedded into the depository receipt, such derivative complies with the provisions as set out in Article 41 (1) of the Law of 2010 and Articles 2 and 10 of the Grand-Ducal Regulation of February 8, 2008.
+In case that a derivative is embedded into the depository receipt, such derivative complies with the provisions set out in Article 41 (1) of the Law of 2010 and Article 41 (1) of the Grand-Ducal Regulation of February 8, 2008.
+In Case that a derivative is embedded into the depository receipt, such derivative complies with the provisions as set out in Article 41 (1) of the Card Articles 2 and 10 of the Grand-Ducal Regulation of February 8, 2008.